Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Experiments

+Furthermore, we observed that the noise schedule derived from CRS-$v_{\varepsilon}$ can be approximately reproduced by appropriately tuning the hyperparameters of CRS-$v_{x} + v_{\mathrm{FID}}$.
+Therefore, in practice, $v_{x}(\alpha)$ and $v_{\mathrm{FID}}(\alpha)$ serve as the two principal components for constructing robust sampling schedules.

-Figure \ref{fig:sampling_schedule_ldm} shows the CRS-based noise schedules in the latent-space diffusion model.
-The appropriate noise schedules differ significantly between the pixel-space and lantet-space diffusion models.
-The most notable difference is that, in the latent-space diffusion models, fewer timesteps are allocated to the region where $\alpha \simeq 1$.
-This can be attributed to the fact that, in latent-space diffusion models, the perceptual expression is largely generated by the autoencoder, and the autoencoder can absorb minor deviations in the generated latent variables.
-In contrast, the pixel-space diffusion models directly generate images, so careful control of the noise schedule is crucial at $\alpha \simeq 1$.
-We did not evaluate any combination of multiple distance metrics in latent-space diffusion models, because all the CRS-based noise schedules have a similar functional form.
+Figure \ref{fig:sampling_schedule_ldm} illustrates CRS-based noise schedules for latent-space diffusion models.
+The optimized schedules differ notably between pixel-space and latent-space models.
+In latent-space diffusion, fewer timesteps are allocated to the region where $\alpha \simeq 1$.
+This difference can be attributed to the nature of latent-space diffusion models: perceptual expression is largely reconstructed by the autoencoder, and the autoencoder is robust to minor deviations in the generated latent variables.
+Consequently, precise control near $\alpha \simeq 1$ is less critical.
+In contrast, pixel-space models directly generate the final image, so the schedule must allocate sufficient timesteps near $\alpha \simeq 1$ to preserve high-fidelity details.

+Because all discrepancy measures result in similar noise schedules for latent-space models, we did not evaluate combinations of multiple discrepancy measures.